Dance students working on their ballet technique in a dance studio.

 Show your passion

-Ethelinda says that making a connection is important in your audition.
-“Make a connection.
+Making a connection is important in your audition.
 As soon as you’re in the room and you know who you’re going to be reading with make sure you connect with them.
 Maintain eye contact and make the panel believe that you know them.
-Take them on your journey.”
+Take them on your journey.

-Laurie says that what makes an applicant stand out in a music interview is their interest in the subject.
-“An interest in music beyond your own playing or singing.
+What makes an applicant stand out in an interview is their interest in the subject.
 Could you discuss the music you are listening to at the moment?”

 Other advice

-Laurie asks that all applicants for music courses thinks about how they will use their warm-up time at the audition.
+All applicants for music courses should think about how they will use their warm-up time at the audition.
 Also, there is no such thing as a silly question!
 Find out everything you need to know about the course so that you feel reassured that you are making the right choice.